adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googlemock/docs/v1_6/CookBook.md

   AllOf(NotNull(), Pointee(m))
 ```

-without worrying that a `NULL` pointer will crash your test.
+without worrying that a `NULL` pointer will crash your out.

 Also, did we tell you that `Pointee()` works with both raw pointers
 **and** smart pointers (`linked_ptr`, `shared_ptr`, `scoped_ptr`, and